notfirefox/backup-tools/README.md

 Both are designed to handle backups of the `$HOME` directory.
-`dump` will dump everything into a single tar file that can then be stored somewhere else. `restore` takes an existing tar file and restores everything into the `$HOME` folder.
+`dump` will dump everything into a single tar file that can then be stored somewhere else. `restore` takes an existing tar file and restores everything into the `$HOME` folder if no pattern is provided.
+Using a pattern it is possible to do partial restorations.
-Partial restoration is planned.

 ## Usage